AdamKomarowski/unrealtechart/book/profiling/index.md

 - Mesh Distance Fields should be enabled for Lumen to work (r.GenerateMeshDistanceFields=True).

+How it's work?

 {% include figure image_path="/assets/images/Lumen/CarsPreview.png" alt="" caption="__Comments:__ r.Lumen.Visualize.CardPlacement" %}

+These projection planes or capture positions are called cards, and are generated offline for each mesh.
+Cards can be visualized with the console command R.Lumen.Vizualize.CardPlacement.
+Using the card's projection, Lumen then renders the triangle meshes to capture all of the material properties from multiple angles.
+After the surface cache is populated with material properties, Lumen now has all the volume and surface information it needs.
+Lumen then calculates direct and indirect lighting.
+And the result of that is fed back into the surface cache to be used in subsequent frames.
+These lighting updates are amortized over multiple frames.
+And this is what allows Lumen to support many dynamic lights and multi bounce global illumination.

+{% include figure image_path="/assets/images/Lumen/LumenMesh.png" alt="" %}

 HOW WE SHOULD THINK TO WORK WITH LUMEN General Pipeline